Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-History and place in cooking
+History and Place in Culinary Arts

-Although it is worth paying tribute to historical justice and mentioning Italian cuisine, because it is quite difficult to imagine without tomato sauce.
-His first recipe was published under the title “Spanish tomato sauce” in the work of the Italian cook Antonio Latini in the work Lo Scalco alla Moderna (“Modern manager”), published in two volumes in 1692 and 1694, respectively.
+However, it is important to give historical justice and mention Italian cuisine, as it is quite hard to imagine it without tomato sauce.
+The first recipe for it was published under the name “Spanish Tomato Sauce” in the work of Italian chef Antonio Latini in Lo Scalco alla Moderna (“The Modern Steward”), published in two volumes in 1692 and 1694 respectively.

-Classic ingredients and preparation
+Classic Ingredients and Preparation

 Traditionally, tomato sauce is prepared as follows:

-Derived sauces
+Derived Sauces

 -

-- creole sauce: with onions, peppers, celery and spicy seasonings
+- Creole sauce: with onions, peppers, celery, and spicy seasonings

 This post doesn't have any additions from the author yet.